All you need to know to help keep you & your loved ones safe

 • Muscle and joint pain

 Serious allergic reactions (anaphylaxis) to the flu vaccine are rare.
 If this does happen, it’s usually within minutes of having the vaccination.
-Your GP and pharmacist are trained to deal with allergic reactions and treat them immediately.
+Your vaccinator is trained to deal with allergic reactions and treat them immediately.

 Is there anyone who can't have the flu vaccination?